moisesu05/moisesu05/README.md

-- 👋 Hi, I’m @moisesu05
+- 👋 Hi, I’m Moises
 - 👀 I’m interested in Front-end.
-- 🌱 I’m currently learning React JS.
+- 🌱 I’m currently learning HTML, CSS, JS, React JS.
 - 💞️ I’m looking to collaborate on any front-end projects.
-- 📫 How to reach me:
-- Moises Lezano (09277631543) Telegram
+- 📫 How to reach me: Moises Lezano (09277631543) Telegram

 <!---
 moisesu05/moisesu05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.